hpssjellis/fred/public/eth/README.md

 https://hpssjellis.github.io/fred/public/eth/split05.html  split and list using recursion not the shift operators.
 A bit more complex.
 I probably will not use this.

+https://hpssjellis.github.io/fred/public/eth/split06.html  Using this, should show the total number of hits.

 https://hpssjellis.github.io/fred/public/eth/ast06.html  Ok lets look at potions.